-1. Continue with the current public outreach activities as summarized in the 330 Outreach Project (OP) Worksheet included as Appendix F.

-- 2. Coordinate with surveyors and insurance agents to provide Elevations Certificates to the city for recording and posting on the city website. - 3.
+- 1. Continue with the current public outreach activities as summarized in the 330 Outreach Project (OP) Worksheet included as Appendix E. - 2.
+Coordinate with surveyors and insurance agents to provide Elevations Certificates to the city for recording and posting on the city website. - 3.
 Determining whether it would be appropriate to approach realtors and lenders requesting that EC's be recorded with deeds. - 4.
 Do more outreach to the HOA's through their professional organizations and affiliations. - 5.
 Evaluate and discuss the possibility of HOA's becoming CERT trained. - Contact HOAs to see if they are interested in becoming CERT trained by annual letter to HOAs. - 6.
 Evaluate and discuss the possibility of stakeholders becoming StormReady supporters - 7.
 Coordinating with local media and professional organization to provide press releases or columns for their newsletters for specific stories and events - 8.
 Researching having a counter on the flood section of the website to determine usage. - 9.
 Doing more public events: - a.
 Seek sponsors and geographically diverse venues throughout the city for maximum coverage. - 10.
 Create the following maps, for both information and public outreach purposes, showing: - a.
-Repetitive loss areas (Privacy Act protected internal use only). to assist in identifying target areas for outreach. - b.
+Repetitive loss areas (Privacy Act protected internal use only). to assist in identifying target areas for outreach.

+- b.
 Map highlighting properties coming into the floodplain when the new FEMA maps are released for outreach purposes Properties coming into the floodplain. - c.
 An overview of areas within the floodplain with uninsured properties. - 11.
 Determine better, more locally pertinent messages to raise the community awareness of flood hazards, insurance and mitigation. - 12.
 Encourage increased flood insurance coverage as outlined in the Coverage Improvement Plan adopted by City Council and updated annually. - 13.
 Provide outreach to reach the hearing/sigh impaired; non-English speaking and residents that are not in touch with traditional communication outlets such as computer based outreach. - 14.
 Publicize the annual test of CodeRed[©] test.
 Prior to test, issue press release and publish on city website alerting residents to sign up prior to test.
-Provide telephone registration to reach residents without computer based access.
+Provide telephone registration to reach residents without computer based access. - 15.
+A series of flyers with the Target Topics and Messages is being created to use on the City's Social Media sites. - 16.
+Beginning with CRS year 2017-2018, add an annual targeted outreach mailer to Condo Owners.

 The above activities will be monitored by the CRS Committee and performed primarily by the Engineering department, in conjunction with whichever City department, outside organization and/or community stakeholder(s) that best fit the project.
 Funding for all city complete projects will be from the Engineering/Stormwater budget.
-All projects will be performed during the 2016-2017 CRS period and evaluated and revised prior to the updated Floodplain Management Plan being submitted on October 1st each year.
+All projects will be performed during the 2018-2019 CRS period and evaluated and revised prior to the updated Floodplain Management Plan being submitted by October 1st each year.
 In addition, the PPI will be updated annually with adoption by the City Council.
-The Outreach project worksheet is shown in Appendix F. The worksheet lists all of the planned annual projects, along with the department responsible for implementing the project, the messages to be relayed and the desired outcome, based on the goals of this Public Information Program.
+The Outreach project worksheet is shown in Appendix E. The worksheet lists all of the planned annual projects, along with the department responsible for implementing the project, the messages to be relayed and the desired outcome, based on the goals of this Public Information Program.